By Alyse Bacine

 Understanding Abandonment Wound

-Introduction to the Abandonment Wound
+Introduction to Abandonment Wound

 When we experience abandonment trauma, it cuts deeply into our psychological fabric, altering how we see ourselves and navigate relationships.
 This wound forms when someone significant withdraws their presence, care, or attention—whether through physical departure or emotional unavailability.